andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 Tasks performed:

 - Integration with external REST APIs
-- Development of new API using OpenAPI
+- Development of new APIs using OpenAPI approach
 - Code refactoring